pololu/p-star-examples/usb-magnetometer-lis3mdl.X/README.md

 ## Example uses

-It would be possible to take pieces of this example, such as the USB code or the I2C code, and reuse them in different applications.
+It would also be possible to take pieces of this example, such as the USB code or the I2C code, and reuse them in different applications.

+With proper calibration of the magnetometer, it might be possible to use this code to sense nearby magnets or to sense the magnetic field of the earth to tell which way is north.

 ## Source file organization